What is a Rhinoplasty?

 How Long Is the Recovery Period Following a Rhinoplasty Procedure?

 Recovery time from cosmetic nose surgery can vary.
-Our rhinoplasty expert usually recommends that a patient reserve seven to 10 days for their initial recovery.
+Our rhinoplasty experts usually recommend that a patient reserve seven to 10 days for their initial recovery.
 The cast and stitches, if any are present, are removed approximately one week after surgery.
 Sometimes patients are fitted with a nose splint to stabilize the septum, the wall dividing the nasal passages.
 If present, this is also removed after about a week.
 Bruising is common following the procedure.
 Shortly after any postoperative dressings have been removed, many patients feel strong enough to resume light activities, such as having dinner with friends, driving, or going to the movies.
 Remember, however, that a complete recovery after cosmetic nose surgery will take time and patience.
 The final results of your cosmetic surgery will not be apparent for up to a year after rhinoplasty is performed.
 You should avoid strenuous activities for at least four weeks and avoid excessive direct sun exposure to help ensure a smooth recovery.
 Complications associated with the procedure are rare and usually minor.
-The risk of complications can be greatly reduced by adherence to Dr. Jennifer Parker Porter’s post-operative care instructions.
+The risk of complications can be greatly reduced by adherence to our detailed post-operative care instructions.

 How does Rhinoplasty differ for patients from different ethnic backgrounds?